civo/status/content/issues/2021-10-08-FRA1-region-disruption.md

 ---

+11:13 GMT+1

+We believe we have identified the issue that is causing API timeouts and slow instance builds, and are working on mitigating it and restoring access.

+---

 10:59 GMT+1

 We are aware of an issue with FRA1 which is causing timeouts and access errors through the Civo API, CLI and website.
 It is also affecting instance/cluster builds in that region.